 - Make sure to drain the excess liquid before mixing the onion with the ground meat.
 If the mixture is too wet, you'll end up with a soggy pita sandwich.

-- Use good quality pita bread that is not too thin or flimsy, otherwise, they may not hold up when you stuff them with the meat.
+- Use good quality pita bread that is not too thin or flimsy, otherwise, it may not hold up when you stuff it with the meat.

 - Optionally, Mix pinenuts into the filling before stuffing the Arayes.